Japan PM's nuclear push faces resistance ahead of election By Reuters - Up News Info

 “We host the world’s biggest nuclear plant, but that energy goes mostly to Tokyo and its surrounding regions.
 Locals feel deeply about that,” LDP’s Ono said.
 There is a ‘divide’ between the sentiment of the locals and people in Tokyo, he said.

 A restart is critical for Tepco, which needs money to fund the clean-up at its Fukushima plant.
-Restarting Kashiwazaki-Kariwa would save an estimated $790 million per year in fuel costs, it says.
+Restarting two reactors at Kashiwazaki-Kariwa would save an estimated $880 million per year in fuel costs, it says.

 But even the local chamber of commerce, instrumental in wooing the plant which started operations in 1985, says it is tired of what it sees as Tepco’s repeated failures.